microbus-io/fabric/docs/quick-start.md

 ./nats-server -D -V
 ```

+The `-D` and `-V` flags will produce a lot of output.
 It's recommended to start the NATS server in a separate terminal window to better be able to see the action.
+Remove these flags if speed is important, such as when running benchmarks and certain tests.

 ## Run the Examples